 Yes.
-International travel will always require a passport, but you may or may not additionally require a visa.
+International travel will ALWAYS require a passport, but may or may not additionally require a visa.
 Visas are issued by the country to which you are traveling, and you may not gain entry without one.
 Check with their embassy or consulate and give yourself lots of time as it may take awhile to obtain the necessary documents.

 - Why Do You Need to Turn Off Electronic Devices on a Plane?

 When your flight is departing and shortly before landing, you’ll be asked to turn off all electronic devices.
 Apparently, they may interfere with the plane’s electronic systems but there really isn’t much evidence to back that up.
 Most likely, the flight crew simply wants your full attention as they explain the aircraft’s safety measures.
 In any event, just cope with a few unplugged minutes and you’ll be able to tune back in once you’re in the air or on the ground.

 - How Do You Stay Healthy When Traveling?

 Many people worry about getting sick when they’re on the road but taking a few common sense precautions will lessen the risk of picking up a bug.
 Drink lots of water, bottled if you have any suspicions about the local supply.
 Ease back on alcohol and get your drinks without ice in countries where you wouldn’t drink the water.
 Exercise daily, even if that just means going for a long walk.
 Most importantly, don’t scrimp on sleep.
 Getting enough hours of downtime is essential to staying healthy.

 - When is the Best Time to Buy a Plane Ticket?

 Usually, you’ll find the lowest price one to four months before you go.
 There really isn’t any benefit to buying at the last minute, and if anything, prices rise as the departure date approaches.
 The idea that you’ll get a bargain by waiting is largely a myth.

 - How Do I Know if a Country is Safe?